amicoleo/amicoleo.github.io/README.md

 + When refreshing the about page, there's no about anymore - OK

-+ Change the title of the "Museum of The Future... " to "Museum of Future..."
++ Change the title of the "Museum of The Future... " to "Museum of Future..." - OK

 + more fluid effect when scrolling the text on touch devices

++ text highlight color

 + change color on link:active (light blue) - OK